 At this stage, to our understanding there are not enough failed trades leading to buy-ins to present credible options.

-We believe option 3 would make CSD participants responsible for the execution of buy-ins and this option will be most negative for the markets and most costly because it require CSD-participants to fully collateralise the settlement.
+We believe option 3 would make CSD participants responsible for the execution of buy-ins and this option will be most negative for the markets and most costly because it would require CSD-participants to fully collateralise the settlement.

 Transaction versus settlement instruction